Treatments to help you reach your weight loss goals in as little as three months.

 The definition of Obesity

-The Body Mass Index (BMI) is commonly used to calculate the ratio of a person’s height and weight.
-This ratio is an immediate indication of whether the ratio is health.
+The Body Mass Index (BMI) is commonly used to calculate the ratio of a person’s height to their weight.
+This ratio is a quick and easy way to determine whether a patient is overweight or not.

 If a person has a BMI of 25 or more but less than 30 they are considered overweight.
-A BMI of over 30 is considered obese.
-There are three measurements of obesity and the BMI gets higher, and these are Obese, Morbidly Obese and Super Obese.
+A BMI of over 30 is considered clinically obese.

 Obesity causes and health problems